mjoblin/neotiles/docs/index.rst

 To use neotiles all you need to do is:

-* Create a :class:`~TileManager` object, enabling animation if you wish.
+* Create a :class:`~TileManager` object, enabling animation (via the ``draw_fps`` parameter) if you wish.
 * Create your own subclasses of :class:`~Tile` and implement the :meth:`~Tile.draw` method, which sets the tile's pixel colors appropriately based on whatever data is currently available.
-* Register your Tile subclass instances with the TileManager object.
+* Register your Tile subclass instances with a TileManager instance.
-* Call :meth:`TileManager.draw_matrix` to draw all the tiles on the matrix.
+* Call :meth:`TileManager.draw_hardware_matrix` to draw all the tiles on the matrix.
-* Send data to the TileManager object (or individually to each Tile object).
+* Send data to the TileManager object with :meth:`TileManager.send_data_to_tiles` (or individually to each Tile object via the :attr:`Tile.data` attribute).
 The data can be anything in any format, so long as your tiles know how to interpret it and update their pixel colors appropriately.
-Each tile's new colors will be automatically displayed on the matrix by the animation loop.
+Each tile's new colors will be automatically displayed on the matrix by the animation loop; or if you've disabled animation, then just call :meth:`TileManager.draw_hardware_matrix` whenever you're ready to update the matrix.

 A quick example
 ---------------